YousefEZ/TFL-c/README.md

 1. Gets user input & verifies that the station names given are valid.

-2. Runs the dijkstra algorithm, arguments given are *stations (pointer to the array of all the stations), from_station, to_station*:
+2. Runs the dijkstra algorithm, arguments given are *stations (pointer to the array of all the stations), from_station, target_station*:

     i. initialise the priority queue.